 There are large and flourishing groups of PhD students in British art and the art of the Renaissance.
 The British art group includes research students working on aspects of the eighteenth century, on the twentieth century and on the contemporary.
 Expertise exists for the supervision of research on British nineteenth-century art.
 A growing number of PhD students are at work on the historic art of the USA and there are close relationships with the British art group.

-Housed at the Sainsbury Centre for Visual Arts on the UEA campus, the School has access to the impressive Sainsbury collection of artwork.
+Housed at the Sainsbury Centre for Visual Arts on the UEA campus, Art History and World Art Studies has access to the impressive Sainsbury collection of artwork.
 Major temporary exhibitions focusing on European artists and artworks visit the Centre on a regular basis.

 Our aim is to create a productive environment for staff and students who are interested in research on the visual arts of Europe, including painting, sculpture, graphic and digital media, architecture, crafts and design

-Members of academic staff in the School who are affiliates of the new Centre include.
+Members of academic staff who are affiliates of the new Centre include:

-Dr Sarah Monks Lecturer in European Art History, School of Art History and World Art Studies
+Dr Sarah Monks, Lecturer in European Art History

-Mónica Núñez Laiseca Curator and Tutor in Museum Studies, School of Art History and World Art Studies
+Mónica Núñez Laiseca, Curator and Tutor in Museum Studies

-Prof David Peters Corbett Professor of Art History and American Studies, School of Art History and World Art Studies
+Prof David Peters Corbett, Professor of Art History and American Studies

 The Butrint Foundation